Skip to main content

 );

 The audit runs in the background while the user sees the chat response immediately.
-Downstream blocks or the client can check the audit result via getBlockOutput(audit).
+Downstream blocks or the client can check the audit result via getBlockOutput(auditor).

 The AnalyzerResult contract

-Every analyzer must produce output conforming to this schema:
+Every analyzer must accept { userInput: string, response: string } and produce output conforming to this schema:

 {